Random quantum graphs: Generic small automorphism groups

 \subsection{Small isotropy groups}

 We will be interested in proving results to the effect that the isotropy unitary group $PSU_{n,\langle\cX\rangle}$ is small, generically in the self-adjoint tuple $\cX$.
+We will make repeated, tacit use of \Cref{cor:genfix}, often reducing this to proving triviality for a {\it single} tuple $\cX$.
 A number of other simplifying assumptions will frequently be in place:

 \begin{itemize} \item since $1\in M_n$ is of course fixed under conjugation, we may as well focus on {\it traceless} $\cX$ (see \Cref{cv:perm}); \item since $d$-tuples of traceless $n\times n$ matrices generically have maximal dimension